It wasn’t taught in my classes in high school or college.

 In the first few years after World War One, racial tensions rose in many parts of the country.
 Part of the reason was that many of the 380,000 Black soldiers who fought in the war felt justified when they returned home in asking for better lives and more civil rights.

 A series of clashes occurred in cities.
-The middle months of 1919, in fact, were known as The Red Summer due to the 25 riots, 97 recorded lynchings and numerous confrontations that happened between April and November.
+The middle months of 1919, in fact, were known as The Red Summer due to the 25 riots, 97 recorded lynching incidents and numerous confrontations that happened between April and November.

 The discord fueled a resurgence of the Ku Klux Klan that lasted for almost a decade.